Pedestrian and Cycling Strategies and Action Plan Q&A

 What are the Pedestrian and Cycling Strategies?

 The Pedestrian and Cycling Strategies for the City of Winnipeg, originating in 2011 from the Transportation Master Plan, provide a long-range policy framework for active modes of transportation in Winnipeg for the next 20 years.
-Following consultation in 2013 with more than 3,000 Winnipeggers, the proposed strategies will assist in the prioritization of active transportation infrastructure projects city-wide based on further in-depth engagement with neighbourhood and local stakeholders on a per project basis.
+Following consultation in 2013 with more than 3,000 Winnipeggers, the strategies will assist in the prioritization of active transportation infrastructure projects city-wide based on further in-depth engagement with neighbourhood and local stakeholders on a per project basis.

 What is the Pedestrian and Cycling Action Plan?